National Monument (Malaysia)

 It is the world's tallest bronze freestanding sculpture grouping.
-Until 2010, on 31 July on Warriors' Day, the Yang di-Pertuan Agong, the Prime Minister, and the heads of the Malaysian Armed Forces and the Royal Malaysia Police pay their respects to the fallen heroes by laying garlands at the monument.
+Until 2010, on 31 July on Warriors' Day, the Yang di-Pertuan Agong, the prime minister, and the heads of the Malaysian Armed Forces and the Royal Malaysia Police paid their respects to the fallen heroes by laying garlands at the monument.
 The display had long been frowned upon by local conservatives; likeminded ministers under Najib Razak's government in 2010 released a statement discouraging the practice while moving the venue for future commemorations of Warriors' Day since to Merdeka Square and National Heroes Square.